 If you choose not to put your property up for sale, we will continue to help you pay for your care costs.
-You will still continue to contribute from your income (including any rental income if you rent out your property), but the shortfall between what you pay us from your income, and your assessed charge can be deferred under the Deferred Payment Scheme (see below) and you will repay the accrued debt when the property is sold.
+You will continue to contribute from your income (including any rental income if you rent out your property), but the shortfall between what you pay us from your income, and your assessed charge can be deferred under the Deferred Payment Scheme (see below) and you will repay the accrued debt when the property is sold.

-What is a Deferred Payment Scheme?
+What is a Deferred Payment Agreement?

 Where you have insufficient monies to pay your weekly charge because your capital is tied up in your main residence, or your income is not sufficient to meet the cost of the placement then the authority will agree for part of the debt to accrue.
 You will be expected to pay your income (including any rental income received), less Minimum Income Amount with the balance of the charge being deferred against your property.

 You or your estate will have to pay back the deferred charge when you sell your home or leave residential care.
 The authority will not charge interest while payments are being deferred.
-However, interest will be charged to your estate on the amount outstanding 90 days after you have passed away.
+However, interest will be charged 90 days after the sale of the property if the property is sold, or to your estate on the amount outstanding 90 days after you have passed away.

 Should you wish to defer your payments, you will be required to enter into a written legal agreement with the authority.
+We will charge a one-off Administrative Charge for a Deferred Payment Agreement.